annapapa915/CSD-Courses-Scraper/README.md

 # CSD-Courses-Scraper
-A simple python scraper used to gather data from CSD AUTh courses
+A simple python scraper used to gather data from CSD AUTh courses.

+## How to run